 - Holocaust victims – compensation paid by banks on frozen accounts

 - Insurance benefits paid to a person who is sick, disabled or unemployed, to meet her/his financial commitments.
 These include benefits paid under mortgage protection insurance, permanent health insurance, payment protection, or credit, insurance and long-term care insurance

-- Jurors' financial loss allowance, when the juror is an employee
+- Jurors' financial loss allowance (payments for loss of earnings when on jury service), when the juror is an employee

 - Life Assurance policies – certain bonuses and profits